For the Year of Homecoming 2009 Scottish Borders

 Colin Henderson Master of Ceremonies at Kelso Civic Week for 25 years is also a trustee of Charity Begins at Home and past Chairman of Kelso Civic Week, The Kelso Burns Club and Broomlands Parents Council.
 Colin was Kelso Laddie in 1980.

 Ruth Holmes was Kelso Librarian between 2004 and 2012.
 During her time at Kelso Library she started Friends of Kelso Library attracting a number of prominent writers to the town and also inspired the creation of Kelso Library Centenary Garden.
 She was honoured to crown the King and Queen at the 2013 St James’ Fair.
 Ruth is a founder member of the Kelso Connections Group.

 Hazel Woodsell returned to the Borders after living and working in Edinburgh for 30 years.
-She worked for Lothian Health Board in Administration &Telecommunications Planning.
-Hazel now lives in Kelso and is Secretary to the Friends of Kelso Library, Secretary to the Friends of Kelso Museum and a voluntary researcher/transcriber at the Heritage Hub in Hawick
+She worked for Lothian Health Board in Administration & Telecommunications Planning.
+Hazel now lives in Kelso and is Secretary to the Friends of Kelso Library, Secretary to the Kelso Heritage Society and a voluntary researcher/transcriber at the Heritage Hub in Hawick